Sitecore/sitecore-marketplace-sdk/.changeset/old-poems-buy.md

 - Add dynamic Host origin support.
 - Update origin field in client sdk init method as optional.
 If added by the user, validate against provided url.
-- Can refer allow-origins.ts for origin allow
+- Can refer allowed-origins.ts for origin allow